Women's Hats Through the Ages

 Hair receivers were a common component to ladies' vanity sets.

-Visualize the pompadour hairstyle of Marie Antoinette and the plumed hats that sat on top of her poofy hair..
-This style was adopted by the English in the 19th century when hair was built up upon a framework.
+Visualize the spectacular hairstyles of Marie Antoinette and the plumed hats that sat on top of her poufy, powdered hair.
+The process of wardrobe, make-up, and head-dressing in the French court was an event witnessed by a privileged audience.
+Hair was oiled, powdered, and perfumed to provide support for plumed, and bejejwelled hats as well as those holding a tableau of decorative objects.
+This style was adopted and refined by the English in the 19th century when hair was built up upon a framework.
 Hats were securely pinned to the support but gave the illusion of floating.
 Shed hair was removed from brush or comb and saved in a hair receiver to be used later for a ratt.
 Ratts, used to provide volume to hairstyles, were often potato-size and made from hair net material stuffed with hair, then sewn closed.

 In the late 19th century, Art Nouveau influenced the hats of the Edwardian era with wider brims that balanced both the fuller,fanning hairstyles and the flowing skirts.
 Hats were decorated with floral accents, rosettes and tulle.
 The effect was diaphanous and "frothy."
 This style evolved into the Merry Widow look of the wide-brimmed black, plumed hat with a chiffon over-wrap.
 We can see fine examples of the Edwardian styles in the movie,Titanic.